tempdata73/face_verification/README.md

 3. Run `python prepare_facenet.py path/to/facenet.zip` and cd to parent directory.

 ## Demo
-1. Cd to the 'src' directory
+1. Cd to the 'src' directory.
-2. Run `python main.py demo/avengers.mp4 demo/user_data.csv demo/embeddings.npy`
+2. Run `python main.py demo/avengers.mp4 demo/user_data.csv demo/embeddings.npy`.

 ## Guide
 The program consists of three parts: video file (webcam feed or downloaded video); user metadata and embeddings (both created from the *create_database.py* script).
 User metadata and embeddings derive from an image folder that contains all of the users to be identified.
 As a prerequisite you should have both video file and the images folder.
 Take into account that the image filename of a user will be used as his username.
-1. Cd to the 'src' directory
+1. Cd to the 'src' directory.
-2. Run `python create_database.py output/user_data.csv output/embeddings.npy path/to/images/` to create embedddings
+2. Run `python create_database.py output/user_data.csv output/embeddings.npy path/to/images/` to create embedddings.
 3. Run `python main.py video_file.mp4 output/user_data.csv output/embeddings.npy` for face tracking and verification.
-If you wish to keep track of time a user appears in the video, run *screentime.py* instead of *main.py*
+If you wish to keep track of time a user appears in the video, run *screentime.py* instead of *main.py*.